Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Sometimes we can subtly reject the tools that may help us, simply because it feels unfamiliar and the mind is doing it’s best to keep us safe again.
 Or we’re immersed in a culture that values quick results and short bursts of effort over the slower, deeper work that reflection asks of us.

-Other times, it’s the idea of staring at a blank page – the vastness of it just feels so alien.
+Other times, it’s the idea of staring at a blank page, the vastness of it just feels so alien.
 It’s not so much the act of writing things out, but the uncertainty of having no clear direction.
 Or perhaps you’re more of an active type who prefers movement to stillness.

 After all, we’re all unique.
 But sometimes, it’s more about adapting than resisting.

 So, if you’ve given journalling a fair try and it truly feels like more of a chore than a help, I respect that and I will support you in whatever way you need.
-But I also believe that being open, honest, and a little curious is part of my role in offering you that support, which is why I’m gently floating these ideas around.
+But I also believe that being open, honest, and a little curious is part of my role in offering you that support, which is why I’m floating these ideas around.

 We all need to find our own steam when it comes to reflection and there are many ways to explore our past experiences.
 It doesn’t always have to mean literally writing the words out as they come.
-In fact we can…
+In fact we can get quite creative.

 Go Digital